-Traditionally speaking, Hungary is a transit, source, and destination country of both regular and irregular migration.
-Its geographical location, European Union (EU) membership and relative prosperity, coalesced, act as a pull factor for migrants from neighbouring countries, including ethnic Hungarians.
+Hungary functions as a transit, source, and destination country of both regular and irregular migration.
+Its geographic location, European Union (EU) membership, and relative prosperity, collectively act as pull factors for migrants from neighbouring countries, including ethnic Hungarians.
 As an EU Member State, a section of Hungary’s borders form the external borders of the European Union.

-Due to its geographical location, Hungary is one of the main transit countries of irregular migration on land towards other Member States of the European Union.
-Eastern and south-eastern migration routes cross the territory of the country, with the so-called Western Balkan route (via Turkey, Greece, the former Yugoslav Republic of Macedonia, Serbia or Croatia to then via Hungary to other EU Member States) being the most active.
-Prior to the construction of the fence along the two southern borders, Hungary-Serbia and Hungary-Croatia, the country was one of the main entry points into the EU for migrants seeking to move on to other Member States.
+Due to its geographic location, Hungary is one of the main transit countries of irregular land migration towards other Member States of the European Union.
+Both Eastern and South-Eastern migration routes cross Hungarian territory, with the Western Balkan route (via Turkey, Greece, the former Yugoslav Republic of Macedonia, Serbia or Croatia to Hungary, then other EU Member States) being the most active.
+Prior to the construction of the border fences along the Hungary-Serbia and Hungary-Croatia borders, Hungary was one of the main entry points into the EU for migrants seeking to gain access to other Member States.

 The European Migration Crisis and Hungary

-The construction of the fence on the two southern borders with Serbia and Croatia in September and in October 2015, respectively, put Hungary outside of the migratory route.
-The number of daily arrivals of migrants into the Hungarian territory has lowered since its construction; nevertheless, the influx has not stopped completely.
-Before the completion of the fence and at the start of the migration crisis in summer 2015, the average number of daily arrivals to Hungary was 274.
-During the months of June, July and August 2015, the average number of registered arrivals in Hungary increased by 447%, or to 1,500 persons/day.
-The increase in daily arrivals in the country continued during the months of September and October in 2015, which registered a record number of apprehended irregular migrants in the territory of Hungary.
-In these two months, the average daily arrivals recorded were higher than 7,000, which was an increase of 366% from the previous months.
-In the months of November and December 2015, the daily arrival number in Hungary dropped to a record low of 10 people/day.
+In 2015, Hungary was the second European Union country, behind Greece, to apprehend irregular migrants at its external borders with 411,515 recorded crossings.
+However, the construction of the fences at the two Southern borders with Serbia and Croatia in September and October 2015 respectively, put Hungary outside the Western Balkan migratory route.
+Prior to the completion of the fences and the start of the migration crisis in summer 2015, the average daily arrivals in Hungary was 274 people/day.
+During the months of June, July, and August the average number of registered arrivals in Hungary increased 447% to 1,500 persons/day.
+The increase of daily arrivals in the country continued during the months of September and October in 2015.
+In these two months, the average daily arrivals recorded were higher than 7,000 people.
+In the months of November and December 2015 the daily arrivals in Hungary dropped to a record low of 10 people/day.
+Since January 2016 the number of daily arrivals to Hungarian territory has increased each month.
+The percentage increase from January to February was 355% (from 18 persons/day to 82 persons/day), while from February to March there was a 48 % increase of average daily apprehended migrants (from 82 persons/day to 116 persons/day).
+While there initially was a 20% increase in arrivals between Jan-Feb 2017 (138 persons/day to 166 persons/day), this number dropped by 78% in March to 37 persons/day and by 94% in December to 10 persons/day.

-In August and September 2015, together with the completion of the fence, Hungary introduced amendments to the asylum law, which designate Serbia as safe third country, allow for expedited asylum determination and limit procedural safeguards.
-Additionally, climbing through the fence or damaging it became criminal offence punishable with imprisonment.
+A series of amendments to asylum legislation caused many changes in the arrival procedures and overall treatment of asylum seekers and beneficiaries of international protection in Hungary.
+In August and September 2015, together with the completion of the fence, Hungary designated Serbia as a safe third country, allowed for expedited asylum determination, and limited procedural safeguards.
+Additionally, climbing through the border fence or damaging it became a criminal offence punishable with imprisonment.

-In Hungary, there are four different types of facilities accommodating migrants according to their status in the country.
+In Hungary, there are different types of facilities accommodating migrants according to their status.
 These centres are managed and operated by different authorities of the Hungarian state.

-In cases that an asylum seeker is deemed a danger to society or that his/her presence shall be ensured during the status determination procedure, he/she is transferred into a closed asylum detention centre.
-There are two facilities of this kind in Hungary, as shown in the map below: Kiskunhalas and Bekescsaba.
+Repeat asylum seekers or Dublin returnees are transferred into a closed asylum detention centre operated by the OIA.
+There are two facilities of this kind in Hungary as shown in the map below.

-The third type of migrant facility is managed and operated by the Hungarian Police.
-These institutions accommodate migrants who entered Hungarian territory in an irregular manner and did not claim asylum.
-Moreover, if a person overstays in Hungary and has no identification documents, he/she is also transferred into an Alien Policing Detention Centre.
-These facilities are closed, and a migrant can be kept there up to two years according to latest changes in the asylum law.
+The fourth type of migrant facility is managed and operated by the Hungarian Police.
+These institutions accommodate migrants who enter Hungarian territory in an irregular manner and do not claim asylum.
+Moreover, if a person overstays in Hungary and has no identification documents, he/she is also transferred into an alien policing detention centre.
+These facilities are closed and a migrant can be kept there up to two years according to latest changes in the asylum law.

-The last type of facilities for migrants in Hungary is the Child Protection Centre that is managed by the Guardianship Office of Hungary.
-It is open and accommodates unaccompanied minors apprehended in Hungary.
+The last type of facility is the child protection centre.
+There is currently only one of these centres, managed by the Guardianship Office of Hungary in Fót.
+It is open, and accommodates unaccompanied minors apprehended in Hungary, but is meant to close down by summer 2018.

-Labour migration of Hungarian citizens has increased and as a result, Hungary is gradually becoming a country in need of foreign workers in certain economic sectors.
-According to a consultancy agency, Manpower Group, more than 50% of Hungarian firms face significant difficulties filling jobs, especially in the field of information technology and health care.
-The country also has a serious demand for blue-collar workers.
-The Hungarian Migration Strategy, adopted in October 2013, also emphasizes the fact that although it is still important to ensure the protection of the national labour market, receiving additional migrant labour is a necessity.
-Attracting knowledge-based migration is also set as a goal, but there is no developing tendency of highly qualified third-country nationals applying for the EU Blue Card as a possible way to gain residence permit in an EU country.
+In 2017, 42% of foreigners who resided in Hungary came for the purpose of work, making labour the most popular entitlement of residence.
+Labour migration of Hungarian citizens has increased, and as a result, Hungary is gradually becoming a country in need of foreign workers in certain economic sectors.
+According to Manpower Group, more than 50% of Hungarian firms have significant difficulties filling jobs, especially in the field of information technology and health care.
+The country also has a serious demand for manual labour workers.
+The Hungarian Migration Strategy, adopted in October 2013, also emphasizes that although it is important to ensure the protection of the national labour market, receiving additional migrant labour is a necessity.
+Attracting knowledge-based migration has been set as a goal, but there is no developing tendency of highly qualified third-country nationals applying for the EU Blue Card as a possible way to gain residence permit in an EU country.

 According to the Hungarian Central Statistical Office, 350,000 Hungarians have moved abroad since 1989.
-The phenomenon of emigration has not been as significantly influenced by Hungary joining the EU in 2004 as much by the first waves of the international economic crisis in 2008.
-As a consequence of the decreasing employment rate, an increasing number of Hungarian nationals decided to emigrate abroad.
-According to statistics, 7.4% of Hungarians between the age of 18–49 was living abroad in 2013 and their number has significantly increased: 31,000 people moved abroad in 2014, which is 10,000 more than the previous year.
-The main countries of interest for Hungarians are Germany, where the number of Hungarian nationals is 124,000; United Kingdom (74,500) and Austria (36,000).
-According to the latest emigration trend, also Switzerland, the Netherlands and Belgium have become popular countries of destination for Hungarian people.
+The phenomenon of emigration has not been as significantly influenced by Hungary joining the EU in 2004, as by the first waves of the international economic crisis in 2008.
+As a consequence of the decreasing employment rate, an increasing number of Hungarian nationals decided to move abroad.
+7.4% of Hungarians between the ages of 18-49 lived abroad in 2013 and their number has significantly increased, as evidenced by the 29,400 Hungarians who moved abroad in 2016.
+Main countries of interest are Germany, where the number of Hungarians is estimated to be around 124,000; the United Kingdom (74,500) and Austria (36,000).
+The latest emigration trends show that Switzerland, the Netherlands and Belgium have also become popular destination countries for Hungarian nationals.
+According to the data of the World Bank, Hungary received 4.5 billion USD in the form of remittances from the members of the diaspora in 2015, and with this result it takes the 29th place among the countries receiving the highest amount of remittances from abroad.

-To address the increasing pace of emigration, the Hungarian Government launched a programme (“Gyere haza fiatal”) to encourage the return of young Hungarians living in the UK.
-The programme targets those Hungarian with a higher education degree, who have emigrated from Hungary.
-Through the programme, the young professionals can receive several types of assistance.
-The programme offers several job opportunities, housing assistance and mobility grants to facilitate the travel of those interested in returning for job interviews and mentoring.
+To address the increasing pace of emigration, the Hungarian Government launched a programme in 2015 (“Gyere haza fiatal”) to encourage the return of young Hungarians living in the UK.
+The programme was operational from 2015 to 2016 and offered Hungarians with a higher education degree job opportunities, housing assistance, and mobility grants to facilitate the travel of those interested in returning for job interviews and mentoring.

 Trafficking in Human Beings

 Recently, Hungary has become more visible as a country of origin for victims of trafficking.
-Reports show that Hungary is among the top five countries in terms of where most victims of trafficking come from within the EU.
-Furthermore, Hungarians constituted 18% of the total victims identified in trafficking investigations by EUROPOL between 2009 and 2013.
-Even though the actual number of victims remains unknown, experts and professionals agree that the scope of the phenomenon has been on the rise (according to the statistics of the Hungarian Ministry of Interior, 122 and 133 victims were identified in 2012 and 2013, respectively).
-Though many Hungarians become slaves abroad, internal human trafficking is also of major concern, which also occurs from areas of high unemployment rate in Eastern Hungary to Western Hungary.
+Reports indicate that Hungary is among the top five origin countries of EU trafficking victims, as Hungarians constituted 18% of the total victims identified in trafficking investigations by EUROPOL between 2009 and 2013.
+While the actual number of victims remains unknown, experts and professionals agree that the scope of the phenomenon has been on the rise.
+The growth of human trafficking is related not only to the trafficking of human beings across international borders, but also to trafficking within Hungary.
+As such, internal trafficking has become an increasing concern.
+Current trends indicate trafficking victims are being moved from areas of high unemployment in Eastern Hungary to Western Hungary.
+In 2017, the government identified in total 44 victims of trafficking, and Hungarian NGOs reported assisting approximately 143 trafficking victims - 77 female, 26 male, and 40 minors.

-Despite the growing numbers, trafficking in human beings is not seen as a problem by the society at large, due to the fact that it affects the subjective sense of safety to a limited extent only – unlike other violent criminal acts or offences against property.
-Additionally, some victims themselves sometimes do not realize that they have become victims of criminal activities and may even view prostitution as a chance for better financial conditions.
-Public awareness of the phenomenon is insufficient, even though a rising number of Hungarians go to work abroad and may potentially become victim of labour exploitation, especially in sectors such as agriculture, construction and in factories.
-The most vulnerable groups are those living in extreme poverty, the Roma, unaccompanied asylum seekers and homeless men.
+Despite growing numbers, trafficking in human beings is not seen as a problem by society at large, due to the fact that it affects the subjective sense of safety to a lesser extent when compared to other violent criminal acts or offences against property.
+Additionally, some victims themselves sometimes do not realize that they have become victims of criminal activities and may even view acts, such as prostitution, as a chance for better financial conditions.
+Others may not realize that they have become victims of criminal activity until much later in the trafficking process as exemplified by many Hungarian women who are lured into sham marriages to third-country nationals within Europe, and reportedly subjected to forced prostitution.
+Public awareness of the phenomenon is largely insufficient, even though a rising number of Hungarians go to work abroad and may potentially become victims of labour exploitation, especially in sectors such as agriculture, construction, and in factories.
+Groups most vulnerable to trafficking include those living in extreme poverty, the Roma, unaccompanied minors seeking asylum, and homeless men.
 The Roma are overrepresented among women and children who are subjected to sex trafficking within the country and Europe, in particular to the Netherlands and Switzerland.
 A large number of these victims come from state-provided childcare institutions and correctional facilities where many of them are underage and recruited by traffickers.
 Additionally, Hungarian men and women are victims of forced labour domestically and abroad, primarily in the United Kingdom and the Netherlands.

 The number of human smuggling crimes has significantly increased from 338 in the first half of 2014 to 867 in the same period of 2015.
-The Serbian border section is identified as the scene of the most human smuggling crimes, where their number went up from 231 to 396 during the period of 2014 and first half of 2015.
-The leader of human smuggling crimes broken down by nationalities are Serbians, with a significant increase from 149 to 396 during the period of 2014 and first half of 2015, Hungarians and Romanians.
+The Hungarian-Serbian border has been identified as the scene of the majority of human smuggling crimes, as local numbers increased from 231 to 396 during the period of 2014 and the first half of 2015.
+Serbia has the highest number of smugglers with data indicating an increase from 149 to 396 smugglers apprehended during the period of 2014 and first half of 2015.

 The World Factbook